Daniel Diermeier: Research

-Following his appointment as Vanderbilt's new chancellor, Diermeier argued that “unionization would fundamentally alter the decentralized, faculty-led approach to graduate education,” which would lead to “an environment of standardization” and “changing the nature and scope of the relationships of graduate students to their advisors.”

 Other interests

 Diermeier has served as a board member for the University of Chicago Medical Center, Argonne National Laboratory, the Civic Consulting Alliance, CityBase, the Marine Biological Laboratory, the National Opinion Research Center, the Field Museum of Natural History, and the management board of the Federal Bureau of Investigation.
 He also has been an advisor to governments, nonprofit organizations, and leading corporations, including Abbott, Accenture, Allianz, the City of Chicago, the Government of Canada, Ernst & Young, Exelon, the FBI, Hyatt, Johnson & Johnson, Medtronic, Metro Group, PricewaterhouseCoopers, State Farm, UnitedHealth Group, and the United States Olympic and Paralympic Committee.